The 101 Greatest NFL Players by Uniform Number: 00-9

 No. 4: Brett Favre

 Yet another easy call was No. 4 as Brett Favre is easily one of the greatest and toughest quarterbacks in NFL history.
-With 302 regular-season games played over the course of his 20-year career with the Falcons, Packers, Jets, and Vikings, he’s currently tied for ninth on the all-time list.
-Favre played 297 of those games consecutively from September 1992 to December 2010, which is an NFL record.
+With 302 regular-season games played throughout his 20-year career with the Falcons, Packers, Jets, and Vikings, he’s currently tied for ninth on the all-time list.
+Favre played 297 of those games consecutively from September 1992 to December 2010, an NFL record.

 No. 5: Paul Hornung